adobe/shredder/README.md

 s3_bucket="s3://aam-dcs-shutdownhook-$ENVIRONMENT"
 s3_shutdown_data_path="$s3_bucket/log/$AWS_REGION/$HOSTNAME/"

-execute_command "aws s3 cp /path/to/data/to/upload/in/s3 $s3_shutdown_data_path --recursive --exclude '*' --include '*.log' --include '*.tmp' --exclude '*processed/*'"
+aws s3 cp /path/to/data/to/upload/in/s3 $s3_shutdown_data_path --recursive --exclude '*' --include '*.log' --include '*.tmp' --exclude '*processed/*'
 ```

 Note that shredder automatically injects a set of useful environment variables when running the shutdown scripts: `$AWS_REGION`, `$AWS_ACCOUNT_ID`, `$AWS_INSTANCE_ID`, `$HOSTNAME`, `$ENVIRONMENT`.

-In our case, each application RPM that requires a cleanup logic will automatically generate a shutdown script in the shutdown folder (eg. `/opt/shutdown-scripts/myapp/shutdown.sh`).
+If all the shutdown scripts exit with code 0, shredder treats this as a successful shutdown and notifies the Auto Scale Group, by sending the COMPLETE:CONTINUE lifecycle action.
+This will terminate the instance.

+However, if at least one of the scripts finishes with non-zero exit code, this could mean that we were not able to backup the data before terminating the instance.
+In this case, we would like to prevent terminating the instance, so that we can investigate what happened and recover the data (either manually or automatically).
+By default, if the shutdown script exits with non-zero code, shredder not terminate the instance.
+Instead it will wait for up to 3 days, periodically sending heartbeats to the ASG, in order to maintain the instance up.
+This duration can be configured via the [SHREDDER_SHUTDOWN_WAIT_TIME_IF_FAILURE](https://github.com/adobe/shredder/blob/master/shredder-ec2/src/main/resources/reference.conf#L19) environment variable.
+If the time expires, shredder will notify the Auto Scale Group by sending a COMPLETE:ABANDON lifecycle action and the instance will get terminated.

+To find out more about Amazon EC2 Auto Scaling lifecycle hooks you can go [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html).

 # How it works